 Greater Port Macquarie

-The Greater Port Macquarie area is home to a population of proud locals who enjoy fishing and boating on Lake Cathie, Queens Lake and Watson Taylors Lake.
-It’s is also one of the best spots in NSW to take to the water: try a surfing lesson, snorkel in a protected bay, and hire a stand-up paddle board, kayak or boat.
+Families are well-catered for in the region: meet native furry friends at Billabong Zoo, or head to Ricardoes to pick your own strawberries.
+The Port Macquarie region is also one of the best spots in NSW to take to the water: try a surfing lesson, snorkel in a protected bay, and hire a stand-up paddle board, kayak or boat.

 The Port Macquarie region is on the NSW mid North Coast, four hours’ drive north of Sydney and six hours' south of Brisbane.
-Trains stop daily at Kendall and Wauchope.
-You can also fly into Port Macquarie Airport.
-Accommodation in Greater Port Macquarie suits various budgets and ranges from camping to high-end seaside resorts.
+Trains stop daily at Kendall and Wauchope, and the journey from Sydney takes around seven hours.
+You can also fly into Port Macquarie Airport and hire a car to explore the region.
+Accommodation in Greater Port Macquarie suits various budgets and ranges from camping and holiday parks to high-end seaside resorts.